Symposium in Honor of the Legacy of Vera Rubin

 - Dr. Hiranya Peiris, Director of Oskar Klein Centre at Stockholm University and Professor of Physics at University College, London

-- Dr. Pearl Sandick, Associate Professor of Physics, University of Utah
+- Dr. Pearl Sandick, Associate Professor of Physics and Astronomy, University of Utah

 - Dr. Paul Shapiro, Frank N. Edmonds, Jr. Regents Professor in Astronomy, UT Austin